What is GDPR?

 - Art.
 4 GDPR: ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person; Source: https://gdpr-info.eu/art-4-gdpr/

 Frontify is GDPR compliant since May 25, 2018

 At Frontify, data privacy has been an important foundation for all the work we have done in the past and it will continue to be an essential part of our company’s DNA.
 Regarding GDPR, we’ve conducted a thorough gap analysis and are now following up on topics to make sure that we will be GDPR compliant by May 25, 2018.
-Therefore, we improve and incorporate various areas affected by GDPR, such as the legal basis for data processing, rights of data subjects, obligations of controllers and processors, privacy notice, security aspects, data breaches, privacy and data protection by design, data protection impact assessments, or data transfer mechanisms.
-We’re additionally expanding our team to further ensure data privacy.
+Therefore, we improved and incorporated various areas affected by GDPR, such as the legal basis for data processing, rights of data subjects, obligations of controllers and processors, privacy notice, security aspects, data breaches, privacy and data protection by design, data protection impact assessments, or data transfer mechanisms.
+We additionally expanded our team to further ensure data privacy.

 Cross border data transfers and vendor checks

 We make sure that personal data transferred outside of the EU is handled by trustworthy vendors.
 Vendors are regularly examined and individual data processing agreements are signed.
 When transferring personal data to the United States, checks of the validity of their EU-U.S. and Swiss-U.S. Privacy Shield act as a valid legal mechanism to comply with requirements.